vortexntnu/software-learning-period/README.md

 If you need inspiration for how to make a launch file, it is reccomended that you inspect the launch files in the repo.

-Once you have made your launchfile (which is typically located in a package) you can launch is by using the "roslaunch command".
+Once you have made your launchfile (which is typically located in a package) you can launch it by using the "roslaunch command".

 ```
 roslaunch [package_name] [launchfile_name]